antonio-apm/credit-risk-hazard-model/README.md

 - In order to have a sufficient number of "events" in the data, we define default as the event of a loan having 3+ missed payments.
       - Also note that we have censoring at data cutoff and prepayment is treated as censoring.
 - This is designed for applications to credit portfolio monitoring (flagging loans with rising risk), not "ever-default" origination pricing.
+- *Note:* The comprehensive model definition (with math) is typeset with LaTeX in the report "Mortgage-Credit-Risk-Regression.pdf".

 ## Data
 - **Freddie Mac Single-Family Loan-Level Dataset (SFLLD)**: vintages **2013, 2016, 2020**